timmoorhouse/mega65-forth/README.md

 This is still in the early stages of developement:

 - The interpreter is working well enough to support development.
 It needs better error handling, etc.
 - File input is mostly functional but slow.
-Nested includes should work so long as the `INCLUDE` appears on a line by itself with the filename (`RESTORE-INPUT` into the middle of a line isn't working yet).
-I/O will likely stay quite slow until I can get more of the test suite passing and automated.
+Improving I/O speed likely won't be a priority until I can get more of the test suite passing and automated.
 - Words can be defined (`:`, `;`, `CREATE`, `VARIABLE`, `CONSTANT`, etc are functional).
 Many of the basic control structures are working (`IF`/`ELSE`/`THEN`, `BEGIN`/`AGAIN`, etc).
 Check the status table below.
 - The [preliminary](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/prelimtest.fth) test case runs mostly clean.
 There's one minor problem caused by a PETSCII vs ASCII difference.